javascript-tutorial/en.javascript.info/1-js/09-classes/04-private-protected-properties-methods/article.md

 [recent browser=none]

-There's a finished Javascript proposal, almost in the standard, that provides language-level support for private properties and methods.
+There's a finished JavaScript proposal, almost in the standard, that provides language-level support for private properties and methods.

 Privates should start with `#`.
 They are only accessible from inside the class.